June 22, 1981: The day McEnroe etched his name in tennis history with his “You cannot be serious” outburst at Wimbledon

 The players: John McEnroe and Tim Gullikson

 John McEnroe In 1980, McEnroe reached world No 1 for the first time, although it was only for four weeks.
-That year, he was defeated by Bjorn Borg in a Wimbledon final which was considered to be one the greatest matches of all-time (1-6, 7-5, 6-3, 6-7, 8-6), with McEnroe winning a legendary tiebreak in the fourth set (18-16).
-A few months later, McEnroe took his revenge by defeating Borg in New-York to defend his US Open crown.
-By this time the ornery American who would become known simply as “Superbrat” to many had already gained notoriety for his shocking on-court behaviour in the well-mannered world of tennis.
+That year, he was defeated by Borg in a Wimbledon final which was considered to be one the greatest matches of all-time (1-6, 7-5, 6-3, 6-7, 8-6), with McEnroe winning an epic tiebreak in the fourth set (18-16).
+A few months later, McEnroe took his revenge by defeating Borg in New York to defend his US Open crown.
+By this time, the American who would become known simply as “Superbrat” to many had already gained notoriety for his shocking on-court behaviour in the well-mannered world of tennis.

-Tom Gullikson, from USA, was born in 1951.
-He was ranked No 40 in the world when he entered the 1981 Wimbledon draw, which was his best ranking to date.
+Tom Gullikson, also from the United States, was born in 1951.
+He was ranked No 40 in the world when he entered the 1981 Wimbledon draw, which was his best singles ranking to date.
 Left-handed, he had a twin brother, Tim, who was also a professional tennis player but was right-handed.
 Together, the Gullikson brothers had already claimed eight titles in doubles and reached several Grand Slam fourth rounds.

 Chalk came up all over the place.
 You can’t be serious, man.
 YOU CANNOT BE SERIOUS!
 That ball is on the line.
 Chalk flew up.
 It was clearly in.
 How can you possibly call that out?
 How many you can miss?
 Everybody knows it’s in – the whole stadium – and you call it out?
 Explain that to me, will you?”

-This first outburst cost McEnroe a warning, but in the next game, on Gullikson’s serve, the young lefty lost his temper again and called the umpire, Edward James, “the absolute pits of the world”.
-This time, he was awarded a penalty point.
+This first outburst cost McEnroe a warning, but in the next game, on Gullikson’s serve, the young left-hander lost his temper again and called the umpire, Edward James, “the absolute pits of the world”.
+This time, he was fined a point penalty.
 This was too much for McEnroe, who now called the official an “incompetent fool” and called the referee.

 After the incident was over, it did not affect McEnroe’s ability to outplay Tom Gullikson in three sets (7-6, 7-5, 6-3).